Research & Innovation

 A Biofabrication Toolbox for Sustainable Living Materials

-• 3D bioprinting and tissue engineering to create realistic, lab-grown models for medical research.
+• 3D bioprinting and tissue engineering for research models and advanced biomaterials

 PULSE Project